-IPSF has been an instrumental partner with IUSD and Irvine High School.
+IPSF has been an ongoing instrumental partner with IUSD and Irvine High School.
 School wide IPSF’s investment in our students through their support of Naviance has allowed us to enhance our counseling program and has provided a value-added resource that assists our students with their high school and college and career plans.
 The safety and wellbeing of our student-athletes has increased with IPSF’s support of a Certified Athletic Trainer.
 Our Athletic Trainer is available daily to help support, treat, and educate our student-athletes about their injuries so that they can get back to their playing field safely.
-Through IPSF’s support we are able to offer a Homework Club afterschool where all students can come and access additional support for their academic needs.
-Most recently, we were able to enhance our Engineering program with the opportunity to apply and receive a $20,000 innovation grant.
-Our students are now able to apply what they learn with an industry standard 3D printer.
-Through IPSF’s support of our STEM program our CubeSat team has been able to thrive and provide opportunities for our students who are interested in aerospace engineering.
+Through IPSF’s support, we were able to enhance our Engineering program with the opportunity to apply and receive a $20,000 innovation grant.
+This support has enabled our students to apply what they learn with an industry standard 3D printer.
+Through IPSF’s support of our STEM program, our CubeSat team has been able to thrive and provide opportunities for our students who are interested in aerospace engineering.
 IPSF’s partnership allows us to continue to work on providing the best possible educational experience we can envision at Irvine High School.
 Thank you IPSF!

 Monica Colunga Ed.D.

 IPSF continues to partner with Jeffrey Trail Middle School to bring programing to our students that enrich and extend their learning.
 This year they will be supporting our award winning Robotics program, as well as offer several after school programs to meet our student’s interests.
 They have provided summer programs that several of our students benefit from every year.
 We are grateful for the support of IPSF and all they do to meet the needs of our community.

 Lakeside Middle School